Allan Taylor (musician): 1995–present

 In 1995, he started his relationship with Stockfisch Records, based in Northeim, Germany, producing Looking for You (1996), Colour to the Moon (2000), Hotels and Dreamers 2003, Old Friends New Roads (2007), Leaving at Dawn (2009), Songs for the Road (2010), All Is One (2013), There was a Time (2016).

 To date, there are more than 100 cover versions of his song "It's Good to See You" in ten different languages and numerous cover versions of his other songs, also in many different languages.

 Taylor's song "Roll on the Day", developed from his personal experience of visiting with an ex-coal miner and witnessing the effects on him of a lifetime of working in a coal mine.

 In The Oxford Book of Traditional Verse, Dr. Frederick Woods comments: "Allan Taylor is one of the more literate and sensitive of contemporary songwriters in terms of words and music, and one who is capable of exploring more complex subjects than most of his contemporaries… he should probably be regarded as potentially the most important songwriter of his generation."

-So with a career that spans from 1966 to the present, Taylor has a significant degree of experience and maturity in his music.

-Taylor continues to record and perform concerts throughout Europe.
-He currently resides in Leeds, England.
+Taylor was due to perform a series of farewell concerts in the summer of 2026 before retiring from the industry but had to cancel due to health problems.
+In April 2026, he began to receive renewed recognition following an online endorsement by Ed Sheeran.
+His album The Traveller has since become available on streaming platforms for the first time.
+Taylor currently resides in Leeds, England.